Several drivers can be assigned to a single unit.

 After choosing a resource, click Next.
 If only one resource is available, then it will be chosen automatically.

-Thus, a driver will be automatically bound to a unit with the help of iButton in case (1) this unit has a special sensor in its properties and (2) this unit is indicated in the list of auto-attachable units applied to the resource where the driver belongs.
+Thus, a driver will be automatically assigned to a unit with the help of iButton in case (1) this unit has a special sensor in its properties and (2) this unit is indicated in the list of auto-attachable units applied to the resource where the driver belongs.

-This option allows you to view the history of bindings, remove them if necessary, and register the driver’s shift manually.
+This option allows you to view the history of assignments, remove them if necessary, and register the driver’s shift manually.
 To perform these actions, click on the Register work interval icon () to the right of the driver’s name.

 To register a shift manually, click on the Register shift button in the lower left corner of the dialog box.
 Next, select the unit and specify the beginning and/or end of the shift.
 To activate the field of the shift end, select the check box next to it.